TestardR/Gatsby-GraphQL-Blog_App/src/pages/21-post-twenty/index.md

 Does string A have the same characters as string B (is it an anagram) ?<br>
 Does the given string have any repeated characters in it ?

+To store the number of appearance of each character, we will use an object.
+For each character, we will count the number of times it appears and assign it a value to its key.<br>
+As such, { a: 1, b: 2, z: 6}, finally we will return the key for the highest value (z).

 ```
 function maxChar(str){
     let charMap = {};